mculig/TemtemTracker/Readme.md

 For the application to work you **MUST NOT** obstruct any of the interface elements used for detection (Spots 1-6 in images below) OR OCR (Frames 1 and 2 in images below)

+Currently TemtemTracker is only designed to work on the main monitor

 ## Controls

 * Exit: X on application window